jerrylsu/blog/content/articles/Algorithms/2020-04-28-Algorithms.md

 Status: published
 Date: 2020-04-28 03:48:00
 Author: Jerry Su
-Slug: Algorithms
+Slug: Algorithm
-Title: Algorithms
+Title: Algorithm
 Category:
-Tags: Algorithms
+Tags: Algorithm
 summary: Reason is the light and the light of life.
 toc: show